 Employees shall have the right, without concern for interference, restraint, coercion or domination, of self-organization.
-Employees within a compensation group may form, join or assist in the creation and maintenance of one association to represent the compensation group in the procedures set forth in Chapter 3 and Chapter 33 of the Madison General Ordinances.
+Employees within Compensation Group 23, which currently include the Assistant City Attorneys, the Department of Civil Rights Equal Opportunities Division Hearing Examiner, and will include any other hearing examiners, if the position requires a license to practice law or a law degree, may form, join or assist in the creation and maintenance of one (1) association to represent the compensation group, regardless of assigned agency, hereafter "Compensation Group Representative" and to engage in the procedures set forth in relevant sections of Chapter 3 and Section 33.10 of the Madison General Ordinances.

-Compensation group representatives shall not collectively bargain with the City.
-Compensation group representatives may be required annually by the City, on the first day of May, to demonstrate by a show of membership cards that it has more support than any other association group seeking to represent the employees of a given compensation group.
-The members of the respective compensation group shall determine the employee representatives for their compensation group.

-Employee representatives shall be employees of the City of Madison.
-Each compensation group shall be allowed one (1) employee representative for every fifty (50) members.
-The employee representatives will be allowed to post notices, meet with employees for reasonable periods of time to discuss issues and potential grievances, and attend meetings with outside counsel or association representatives for reasonable periods of time while on work time.
-Employee representatives will do this in such a way as to cause the least disruption within the workplace.
-In addition, each compensation group will be allowed one (1) employee representative for every 100 members to meet and confer with City representatives at reasonable intervals regarding benefits and working conditions contained in this handbook.

-Association representatives may also attend such meetings and conferences at the discretion of an employee representative.
-Association Representative's may attend meet and confer sessions with the City.

-Employee representatives will be allowed up to fifteen (15) unpaid leave days per calendar year to attend educational conferences, classes, or conventions related to their role as employee representatives.
+- A. The Compensation Group Representative shall not collectively bargain with the City.
+The Compensation Group Representative may be annually required by the City, on the first day of May, to demonstrate by a show of membership cards, petition or similar process that it has more support than any other association seeking to represent the employees of Compensation Group 23.
+The members of Compensation Group 23 shall determine the employee representatives for the compensation group. - B. Employee Representatives are individuals who are employees of the City of Madison, members of the Compensation Group Representative and who participate in the activities described below.
+Compensation Group 23 shall be allowed up to two (2) Employee Representatives.
+The Employee Representatives will be allowed to post notices, meet with employees for reasonable periods of time to discuss issues and potential grievances, and attend meetings with outside counsel and any Association Representatives for reasonable periods of time while on work time.
+Employee Representatives will do this in such a way as to cause the least disruption within the workplace.
+Compensation Group 23 Employee Representatives may meet and confer with City representatives at reasonable intervals regarding benefits and working conditions contained in this Handbook, and the subjects listed in MGO 33.10(4).
+Association representative(s) may also attend such meetings and conferences at the discretion of the Employee Representative. - C. Employee Representatives will be allowed up to fifteen (15) unpaid leave days per calendar year to attend educational conferences, classes, or conventions related to their role as Employee Representative.
 Additional unpaid leave days may be authorized by the Human Resources Director.
-Employee representatives will provide a minimum of seven (7) days advanced notice to their supervisor and will schedule time off in such a way as to cause the least disruption within the workplace.
+Employee Representatives will provide a minimum of seven (7) days advanced notice to their supervisor and will schedule time off in such a way as to cause the least disruption within the workplace. - D. Upon request, the City will provide an email address for Employee Representatives that do not have one available.
+A copy of all written notices to employees or

-A copy of all written notices to employees or employee representatives concerning matters related to this handbook, including new job titles or other proposed changes to the compensation groups' composition, shall be sent to association representatives.
-Association representatives shall copy the Employee/Labor Relations Manager with any communications to the City concerning matters related to this handbook.
+Employee Representatives concerning matters related to this Handbook, including new job titles or other proposed changes to the compensation group's composition, shall be sent to Employee Representatives and Association Representatives, if any.
+Association Representatives shall copy the Employee/Labor Relations Manager with any communication to the City concerning matters related to this Handbook.